ns9t/commons-protocol/founding_document.md

-# A Commons Layer for Earth
+# A Commons Layer for a Global Populace
 ### A founding design philosophy — v0.3 draft / not for publication

 ---